zhangmx1997/fse21-jsisolate-artifact/README.md

 ## Setup

-We provide the data analysis python scripts in folder *python_scripts*.
+Step 1: Set up the _binaries_ folder.
 We release the compiled binaries [here](https://zenodo.org/record/4903078), with a DOI of __10.5281/zenodo.4903078__.
-Please first download the *.zip files, create a _binaries_ folder in the current folder, and put the unzipped folders in the _binaries_ folder first.
+Please download the *.zip files, create a _binaries_ folder in the root folder, and put the unzipped folders in the _binaries_ folder first.
 The resulting directory should follow a structure of:

 fse21-jsisolate-artifact/\
 |-- python_scripts/\